davestearns/tutorials/src/crypto.md

 # Intro to Cryptography

 If you want to design, build, or manage software services on the Internet, you need to understand at least the basics of cryptography.
-You don't need to fully understand the math--few people do!
-And you should never implement the core algorithms yourself--instead always use the canonical library for your chosen programming language.
+You don't need to fully understand the math---few people do!
+And you should never implement the core algorithms yourself---instead always use the canonical library for your chosen programming language.
 But you do need to understand what these core algorithms are, what they can and cannot do, and how to combine them to create secure systems.

 In this tutorial I'll explain the basics of cryptographic hashing, symmetric and asymmetric encryption, digital signatures, and digital certificates.
 We will use these algorithms in subsequent tutorials, so take the time to read carefully and understand their guarantees and weaknesses.

-This tutorial won't magically turn you into a security engineer--that takes years of diligent study, and _a lot_ more detail.
+This tutorial won't magically turn you into a security engineer---that takes years of diligent study, and _a lot_ more detail.
 But it will help you _talk_ to a security engineer and understand (most of) what they are saying to you.
 It will also set you up to understand lots of related topics like HTTPS/TLS, authenticated sessions, e-signing, and blockchains.

 ## Cryptographic Hashing